Updated on December 11th, 2022

 1. Job Opportunities

-Typically, one of the most touted benefits of networking in college is that the connections can lead to job opportunities.
+Attending networking events is a key strategy for students to uncover job opportunities, as one of the most touted benefits of networking in college is that the connections can lead to more job opportunities.
 Often, companies don’t openly advertise every vacancy.
-By networking, students may learn about these positions, allowing them to secure a job while facing less competition.
+By using networking events, students may learn about these positions, allowing them to secure a job while facing less competition.

 Additionally, professionals in their networks may refer them to hiring managers directly.
 When this happens, students’ resumes can go straight to the hiring manager, skipping any automated resume screeners.
 Plus, since a referral is typically perceived as a recommendation, their application is often taken more seriously if the referring professional has a solid reputation at the company.